Examples of cloud computing

 In simple terms, cloud computing is the delivery of computing services over the Internet.
 Many of the things you do every day are made possible through the cloud—like email, online banking, file storage and backup, social media, and even online shopping.
 The cloud has become popular because it provides benefits to consumers and businesses alike including lower costs, easier access, and higher reliability.

 What's so good about the cloud?

 For consumers, convenience is one of the biggest benefits of using the cloud.
 The commonality of the scenarios above is that your applications and data are stored in the cloud, not on your computer or mobile device.
 This gives you the freedom to access your apps and data from different Internet-connected devices.
 And because maintenance is automatic, there’s less to manage on your end.
 You don’t have to worry about installing software updates—it all happens in the cloud.

 How businesses use cloud computing

 You’re probably using cloud computing at work, too.
 Just like your personal email, your business email may also be cloud-based.
 Other business uses of the cloud include collaboration and communication; productivity; file backup; data analysis; tools for developing software; and more.
-Many organisations use cloud-based apps through a subscription model.
-It’s cost-effective because the organisation only pays for what it uses.
+Many organizations use cloud-based apps through a subscription model.
+It’s cost-effective because the organization only pays for what it uses.
 And, it’s convenient and keeps people productive because they can access their apps and data from any Internet-connected device.
 Cloud computing also makes many business processes more reliable because data can be mirrored at multiple redundant sites on the cloud provider’s network.

 Here are some examples of how businesses use cloud computing: